 Naked in the Sky

 If you’re looking for a reason to get you over to the Northside, it’s Naked in the Sky.
-This rooftop spot is as devilishly good as its name suggests, with views of the city, delicious eats, long drinks and everything in between.
-One of Melbourne’s best rooftop bars on the tops side of the Yarra, hands down.
+Just above the ever-popular, Naked For Satan, this rooftop spot is as devilishly good as its name suggests, with views of the city, delicious eats, long drinks and everything in between.
+One of the best rooftop bars in Melbourne’s northern suburbs, that’s for sure.

 Located in Meyers Place—undoubtedly one of Melbourne’s best laneways, Loop Roof is a recent Melbourne addition.
 And it’s a bloody good one.
 Easily described as a garden oasis, they’ve got cocktails, drinks on tap, as well as a curated bites and mains menu.
 Hot tip?
 Upon leaving, make the most of Meyers Place and hit up Pizza Pizza Pizza downstairs for a slice… or two.